6 min read

 3. Price skimming

 Price skimming means setting prices as high as possible in the beginning and adjusting lower if needed.
 This maximizes margins per unit.
 This strategy, however, is quite distinctive and does not suit every business.
-With new innovations, price skimming might work, with prices starting high and lowering over time.
+With innovations, price skimming might work, with prices starting high and lowering over time.
 For those with an effective brand image price skimming may be a long-term strategy.
 But, of course, your brand should be so strong that it has a positive effect on customer value.

 Pros: